tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 quality of datasets or for correcting them.
 This is what it would mean for our open data efforts to be driven by data.

-As far as I can tell, our open data efforts aren't data-driven right now.
-But it shouldn't be hard to change that.
+Our open data efforts aren't data-driven right now, but it shouldn't be hard to change that.
 Most data catalogs are already collecting some sort of data about how people use their datasets, and we can study these existing data to drive our decisions about open data.
-The main thing that's missing is just a shift in our thinking.
+We're technically pretty close; we mostly need a shift in thinking.

 ## Conclusion
 Open data portals make it easier to organize our data for publication,